argoproj/argo-cd/docs/proposals/multiple-sources-for-applications-ui.md

 The above points describe how all the sources will be rendered.
 However, the Sources tab should be the page to allow users to delete and add sources.
-(You can currently change the repo URL and path from the Summary tab, or manually edit the application by hand, in the Manifest tab, but this is not considered as ‘guided’ editing).
+(You can currently change the repo URL and path from the Summary tab, or manually edit the application by hand, in the Manifest tab, but this is not considered as ‘guided’ editing.)

 _Current Behavior:_